balumhenderson/Semi-Device-Modelling/README.md

 # SemiDeviceModelling-
-Callum's work on semi conductor device modelling in a python Jupyter notebook.
+Calum's work on semi conductor device modelling in a python Jupyter notebook.